 - code file clearance

-This means that it is currently taking Statistical Support longer than normal to clear other output requests.
-We will process all requests as quickly as possible, however, this could take up to five working days.
+Statistical Support will process all requests as quickly as possible, however, in line with our current service level agreement, this could take up to five working days.

 You can request pre-publication clearance when you want to remove files from the Secure Research Service (SRS) for writing up results, or for further discussion with members of the project team.
 These clearances can only be shared with the project team and those that have commissioned or sponsored the research as long as they are names on the project.
 Under no circumstances should they be published.